KeatonArmstrong02/public-notes/content/4 - Zettelkasten/Public zettelkasten allow for self-study within someone else's second brain.md

 I've been fascinated by [[Andy's Working Notes]] lately and gained so much more fluency within the zettelkasten system because I can directly see how his notes are interconnected.
 I can see exactly how one idea relates to the next. [[Prefer associative links > indexed files]] and he uses [[High-fidelity association]].
 (Both notes inspired by the way he uses them).

 I have also seen more blog-style websites as well recently with Gwern and the Zettelkasten sites.
 Gwern is particularly interesting because of his dedication to anonymity.
-It lets him allow for these strangers to peer into so much of his writing without easily being able to apply any kind of prejudice towards him.
-Honestly something I respect and may have considered.
+It allows for strangers to peer into so much of his writing without easily being able to apply any kind of prejudice towards him.
+Honestly something I respect and do consider.

 > All great minds have good models.
 The problem is that those models often differ.
 > Piotr Wioznek, *Supermemo*, Imprecision in psychology.